Supramolecular-Polymer-Chemistry/TikhonovRelaxationSpectra/README.md

 ## Notes

 - The script uses singular value decomposition and Tikhonov regularization.
 Familiarity with these methods is not required, but it is helpful for interpreting the results.
 - Make sure the input data is properly formatted and does not contain missing or malformed values.
 Initial measurement noise (e.g. due to step-raise) must be deleted.
 The script is agnostic against normalization of the data.
+Example input- and output data can be found in the data folder.

 ## Author

-Roy Wink
+Roy Wink, 2025
-Eindhoven University of Technology, 2025
+Eindhoven University of Technology
+Department of Chemical Engineering & Chemistry Laboratory of Supramolecular Polymer Chemistry

 ## License